 Kickstart your first morning along the Columbus Coffee Trail, which includes 17 shops around the city.
 Grab a coffee trail card to explore one of the best coffee scenes in the Midwest, and taste what happens when quality and collaboration come first.

 Find the beauty of any season at Franklin Park Conservatory and Botanical Gardens.
-The glasshouse includes plant life biomes from around the world, and the outdoor gardens feature the brand new Scott’s Miracle Gro Children’s Garden, a two-acre landscape of discovery.
+The glasshouse includes plant life biomes from around the world, and the outdoor gardens feature the Scott’s Miracle Gro Children’s Garden, a two-acre landscape of discovery.

-For lunch, take your pick from the 35 vendors at the North Market, including the popular Momo Ghar for Tibetan dumplings or Hot Chicken Takeover for a seriously spicy meal.
+For lunch, take your pick from the vendors at North Market, including the popular Momo Ghar for Tibetan dumplings or Hot Chicken Takeover for a seriously spicy meal.
 Make sure to leave room for dessert at the original location of Jeni’s Splendid Ice Creams.

 Spend some time at the Columbus Zoo and Aquarium, where the animals tend to be more active in the evening.
 Make sure to explore the Heart of Africa, where you can watch cheetahs run and feed romaine lettuce to the zoo’s gentle giraffes.